Sergei and Oleg play in the park with a colourful kite

 Do I have to review my health insurance every year?

-Some insurance providers automatically renew your private healthcare cover so you don’t need to do anything.
+Some insurance providers automatically renew your private healthcare cover, in which case you don’t need to do anything.

-However, it’s a good idea to compare policies when yours is ending, to make sure you’re still getting the cheapest deal for the cover you need.
+However, it’s a good idea to run a health insurance comparison when your policy is ending.
+This could help ensure you’re still getting the cheapest deal for the cover you need.

 Is there an age limit for health insurance?